 - 9. The complainant or contractor must submit the requested information within sixty (60) working days from the date of the original request.
 Failure of the complainant to submit additional information within the designated timeframe may be considered good cause for a determination of no investigative merit.
-Failure of the contractor to submit additional information within the designated timeframe may be considered good cause for a determination of noncompliance under the contract. - 10.
+Failure of the contractor to submit additional information within the designated timeframe may be considered good cause for a determination of no investigative merit.
+Failure of the contractor to submit additional information within the designated timeframe may be considered good cause for a determination of no investigative merit. - 10.
 The internal Investigator and/or contractor must, within fifteen (15) working days, supply the Executive Director with status report of their investigation and/or resolution of the complaint. - 11.
 Within sixty (60) working days of the receipt of the complaint, the Investigator will prepare a written report for the Executive Director that shall include: - a.
 A narrative description of the incident, including persons or entities involved. - b.
-A statement of the issues raised by the complainant and the respondent's reply to each allegations. - c.
+A statement of the issues raised by the complainant and the respondent's reply to each of the allegations. - c.
 Citations of relevant federal, State and local laws, Skagit Transit policy, etc. - d.
 Description of the investigation, including list of the persons contacted and summary of the interviews conducted. - e.
 A statement of the Investigator's finding and recommendations for disposition. - 12.
 The investigative report and findings of the complaint will be sent to legal counsel for review. - 13.
 The Executive Director shall, based on the information before him or her and in consult with legal counsel, make a determination on the disposition of the complaint.
 Determination shall be made within 10 days from Executive Director's receipt of the investigator's report.
 Examples of disposition are as follows: - a.
 Complainant is found to have been discriminated against.
 Skagit Transit or Contractor is therefore in noncompliance with Title VI regulations.
 Reasons for the determination will be listed.
 Remedial actions that Skagit Transit or the Contractor must take will be listed (see also Section 10. - b.
 Complaint is found to be without merit.
 Reasons why will be listed. - 14.
 Notice of the Executive Director's determination will be mailed to the complainant and contractor.
 Notice shall include information regarding appeal rights of complainant and instructions for initiating such an appeal.
 Example of a notice of appeal follows: - a.
 Skagit Transit will only reconsider this determination, if new facts, not previously considered, come to light. - b.
 If the complainant is dissatisfied with the determination and/or resolution set forth by the same complaint may be submitted to the Urban Mass Transportation Administration (UTMA) for investigation.
 For more information, please contact the Federal Transit Administration, Office of Civil Rights, 915 Second Avenue, Suite 3142 Seattle, WA 98174-1002 / (206) 220-7954. - 15.
 A copy of the complaint and Skagit Transit's investigation report/letter of finding and Final Remedial Action Plan will be issued to the FTA within ninety (90) days of the receipt of the complaint. - 16.
 After receiving the FTA's comments, out briefings may be scheduled with all relevant parties to the complaint. - 17.
 A summary of the complaint and its resolution must be included in the annual report to the FTA.